Having more, or living better?

 This is a Chinese story, maybe 1,000 years old, Wang’s jar.

 Wang, a poor peasant who could hardly feed his family, found a large empty jar and took it home.
 While cleaning it, he dropped the brush he was using into the jar and suddenly the jar was full of brushes: brushes and more brushes and, for each one that Wang took out, another magically appeared inside the jar.
+For some months the Wang family lived from the sale of brushes and, while still not comfortably off, their situation improved considerably.

 Reclaiming the language of austerity